-- On December 31, 2020, the Executive Board consisted of 12 members. - Sanjay Bahadur was appointed member of the Executive Board effective January 1, 2020. - Other benefits include a car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Performance Share Units granted in 2020 are disclosed at market value, which corresponds to CHF 107.10. - The values in the table above differ in some respect from the compensation disclosure in Note 18.1 of the Consolidated Financial Statements of the Nestlé Group 2020, which have been prepared in accordance with International Financial Reporting Standards (IFRS).
+- On December 31, 2021, the Executive Board consisted of 13 members. - Patrice Bula left the Executive Board on February 28, 2021. - Bernard Meunier was appointed member of the Executive Board effective March 1, 2021. - David Rennie was appointed member of the Executive Board effective March 1, 2021. - Other benefits include a car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Performance Share Units granted in 2021 are disclosed at market value, which corresponds to CHF 97.20. - The values in the table above differ in some respect from the compensation disclosure in Note 18.1 of the Consolidated Financial Statements of the Nestlé Group 2021, which have been prepared in accordance with International Financial Reporting Standards (IFRS).
 The differences relate to the timing of valuation of Performance Share Units, whose values are spread over three years under IFRS but reported fully at the grant date in this report.